This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Start by heating olive oil in a 2-quart saucepan over medium heat for 30 seconds.
-Add onions, celery, and carrots, and cook for about 5 minutes until the onions turn soft and translucent.
-Then, add garlic and cook for another minute.
+• Sauté the Vegetables: Heat olive oil in a 2-quart saucepan over medium heat.
+Add the onions, celery, and carrots, and cook for about 5 minutes until the onions are soft and translucent.
+Stir in the garlic and cook for another minute.

-• Place the chicken breast in the pan and season with salt and pepper.
-Add chicken broth and bring to a boil.
-Reduce the heat to medium-low and let it simmer for 20 minutes, or until the chicken is fully cooked and can be easily shredded with a fork.
+• Cook the Chicken: Place the chicken breast in the pot and season with salt and pepper.
+Pour in the chicken broth and bring to a boil.
+Reduce the heat to medium-low and simmer for 20 minutes, or until the chicken is cooked through and tender enough to shred.

-• For the dumplings, mix flour, baking powder, sugar, and salt in a bowl.
-Cut the butter into the dry mix using your fingers or a pastry blender until it looks like coarse sand.
-Stir in milk just enough to form a dough.
-Drop spoonfuls of this dough into the soup.
-Cover the pot and let it simmer for 15 minutes.
-Enjoy it hot!
+• Prepare the Dumplings: In a bowl, combine the flour, baking powder, sugar, and salt.
+Cut in the butter using your fingers or a pastry blender until the mixture resembles coarse crumbs.
+Stir in the milk until a soft dough forms.
+Drop spoonfuls of dough into the simmering soup, cover, and cook for 15 minutes.
+Serve hot.

 Notes

-• Broth: For a thicker broth, reduce it longer on the stove.
+• Broth: If you’d like a thicker broth, simmer it longer to allow it to reduce.

 Nutrition